bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

 # <a name="SEETF"></a>Welcome to a new Challenge

-We went to a new Challenge from our friends the [Social Engineering Experts](https://ctftime.org/team/151372/).
-It was quite tough bt what do you expect from experts <g-emoji class="g-emoji" alias="tada" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f389.png">🎉</g-emoji>.
-So we tried our best and we were not that bad as before.
-So lets have a look into the easy challenges we managed to solve.
+So we took on this new challenge from our pals, the [Social Engineering Experts](https://ctftime.org/team/151372/).
+Gotta admit, it was pretty tough - I mean, they're experts, right? <g-emoji class="g-emoji" alias="tada" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f389.png">🎉</g-emoji> But we gave it our best shot and we actually did better than we expected.
+Check it out, we even nailed some of the easier challenges!

 # <a name="babyreeee"></a>babyreeee

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/SEETF_CTF_2022/img/babyreeee.png" alt="Babyre" width="50%" height="50%">

-So based on the description it seems to be a binary which just checks if we have the right flag.
-So we started to understand what this binary does by loading it into[ghidra](https://ghidra-sre.org/), which gave us already some nice insights:
+So based on the description, it looks like this binary just checks if we've got the right flag.
+We loaded it up in [ghidra](https://ghidra-sre.org/), which gave us some pretty sweet insights already:

-Disclaimer: Never execute something you don't know.
-So maybe not the best habit to have.
-But what could possible go wrong
+Disclaimer: You should never execute something if you don't know what it does.
+But hey, we're rebels, so who cares, right?
+What's the worst that could happen?

 >  uStack44 = 0x5e; //more values loaded into the stack above